The World Heritage churches in Thessaloniki

 Nearby is the Vlatades Monastery, a much larger site that was founded in the 14th century during the later part of the Byzantine Empire.
 It’s made up of various different buildings, including a school and a small museum.

-The main church in the centre of the monastery is similar to other Byzantine churches of this period, with a red brick exterior, central elevated dome, and a golden-painted iconostasis separating the sanctuary.
+The main church in the centre of the monastery is similar to other Byzantine churches of this period, with a red brick exterior, a central elevated dome, and a golden-painted iconostasis separating the sanctuary.

 Vlatades Monastery